JulienBacquart/MTW-MeSH-wiki/MeSH-Annual-Updates.md

 Check MeSH RDF release notes: https://hhs.github.io/meshrdf/release-notes

-> You can update more often than annually if required - just repeat the steps.

 1. Download the official MeSH RDF dataset https://github.com/filak/MTW-MeSH/wiki/Loading-MeSH-datasets#get-the-official-mesh-rdf-dataset

 2. **ALWAYS** perform the checks and resolve any issues in MTW - ie. duplicates, locks, pending changes etc.